schuang/sphinx-tutorial-old/slides/slides.md

 title: Using Sphinx
 subtitle:  Technical Documentation with Continuous Integration and Deployment
 author: Shao-Ching Huang
-date: 2019-10-27
+date: 2019-10-31
 ---

-# Technical documentation workflow
+# Technical documentation system: considerations

 - Not the same as writing a blog article

-- Write: to focus only on contents
+- Writing

-    - Principle of separation: contents vs. layout/formatting
+    - Focus on contents and structures, strict and fixed formatting

-- Review: easy to see changes, revert, comment, collaborate etc.
+    - Principle of separation: contents vs. layout

-    - git version control's pull request/merge request
+- Review

-- Publish: automation!
+    - easy to see changes, revert, comment, collaborate etc

 - Other considerations

     - Subject experts are not necessarily web developers

-    - Multiple formats of the same contents may be needed (e.g. web pages and pdf)
+    - Multiple formats generated from the same source (e.g. web pages and pdf report/manual)